This post may contain affiliate links.

 Did I mention that we’ve been based in Port Douglas since 2007?
-My kids grew up snorkelling on the Great Barrier Reef and all over the world as part of my work.
+My kids grew up snorkelling on the Great Barrier Reef and worldwide as part of my work.

 A US reader of ours had a day out on Wavelength recently and told us her day snorkelling with her family was better than anything she’d experienced in Hawaii, and cheaper.

-My family has snorkelled extensively, a day on The Great Barrier Reef is our favourite day, maybe with the exception of swimming with manta rays in Bali.
+My family has snorkelled extensively, a day on The Great Barrier Reef is our favourite day, maybe except for swimming with manta rays in Bali.
 The snorkelling and water clarity are undoubtedly better here.

-Obviously prices change, but right now (at time of writing) we think they offer the best value day out.
+Obviously, prices change, but right now (at the time of writing) we think they offer the best value day out.
 Take a look and reserve your spot here.